gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 For them, deploying this static site on kubernetes was significantly simpler then any of the other options as they knew their platform already, and parts of the documentation was meant to be internally accessible only.

-Should they needed to start from scratch, kubernetes wouldn't have been the best choice.
+Should they need to start from scratch, kubernetes wouldn't have been the best choice.

 ## Deploying on kubernetes from scratch